 Each band is divided into three broad sections:

-- Secure – Confidence in all the criteria for the band.
+- Hot – Confidence in all the criteria for the band.
 There may be pupil learning still focussed on gaining thorough confidence in some elements, but the broad expectations for the band have been met.

 In Early Years teachers assess children on entry to Nursery and Reception using the Early Excellence Baseline check.
 In the first half of the Autumn term, teaching staff observe the children in a variety of task and play based situations to facilitate assessment judgements to be made against a set of statements.
 This then gives a numeric score against which future progress and attainment may be measured.

 In Reception, children are continuing to be assessed against the Foundation Stage Profile.
 Evidence for judgements against each of the statements is collected through observations, books, and discussions, and depending on these judgements children may be described as having achieved the ‘Good Level of Development’ measure at the end of the Reception year.
 The school engages in regular moderation of these judgements within our pyramid of schools.
-The data is recorded on a termly basis in Target Tracker for monitoring and target setting.
+The data is recorded on a termly basis in Bromcom for monitoring and target setting.

 Year 1 and Year 2 Phonics Screening check